ChandravirRaj/spin_wheel_game/README.md

 # spin_the_wheel

-This is spin wheel game app, that
+This is spin wheel game app, that will show lucky wheel.

 ## Getting Started